 Fenton used his hold on the ghost's head to pull Phantom back down into the kiss.
 The ghost boy released a startled yelp, unintentionally giving Fenton access to his mouth.
 Fenton's tongue swooped inside and engaged Phantom's by using the same techniques the ghost had employed earlier.
-Phantom's eyes rolled closed as he returned the kiss, their tongues twisting and curling around each other.
+Phantom's eyes rolled closed as he returned the kiss.

 Wondering if Phantom would experience the same sensation, Fenton trailed his hand along the ghost's spine and then grazed his nails against the dip of his lower back.
 Phantom gasped, his eyes flying wide open and his pupils dilating.
 Fenton chuckled until Phantom shoved his tongue almost down his throat.
 Fenton groaned and lifted his chin for better access.

 The ghost shifted further on top of him and set his leg on the other side of Fenton's body, now straddling Fenton's midsection.
-Lightweight as Phantom was, his weight made it more difficult for Fenton to breathe, yet his position excited Fenton's body and made it difficult for him to think clearly.
+Lightweight as the ghost was, his weight excited Fenton without restricting his breathing too badly.
 Phantom pulled his hands out from beneath Fenton's body and then slipped them beneath his shirt.
 His cold fingers caressed the small stomach muscles ghost fighting had awarded them.
 One hand traveled higher up Fenton's chest and the other massaged Fenton's sides.